EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/01_hello/01_ecs.md

 ```

 ### `TransformComponent`
-In simple terms, `TransformComponent`s give an Entity the ability to have a [position in the world](https://en.wikipedia.org/wiki/Transformation_matrix).
+In simple terms, `TransformComponents` give an Entity the ability to have a [position in the world](https://en.wikipedia.org/wiki/Transformation_matrix).
 There would be no way to position the Entity in 3D space without attaching this Component to the Entity.
 ```ts
 ECS.setComponent(entity, TransformComponent, { position: new Vector3(0, 1, 0) })
 ```
-> In more technical terms, `TransformComponent`s give the Entity the ability to be affected by [linear transformations](https://en.wikipedia.org/wiki/Linear_transformation).
+> In more technical terms, `TransformComponents` give the Entity the ability to be affected by [linear transformations](https://en.wikipedia.org/wiki/Linear_transformation).

 ### `PrimitiveGeometryComponent`
 This Component gives Entities a primitive "visual body".